NFeingold/Virtual-Kubelet-Demonstration/README.md

 A follow-along demonstration of using Virtual Kubelet for IoT Edge Deployments

+## What you will be doing

-We will be sending out a simulated temperature sensor deployment onto a raspberry pi
+We will be sending out a simulated temperature sensor deployment onto a raspberry pi from the Azure IoT Hub

 This is a semi-comprehensive, beginner-level set up of Virtual Kubelet for Edge Deployments.
 I will be borrowing content from my other [Github Pages](https://github.com/NFeingold), and referencing many outside documents that I will source.

+## What you will be learning

+- Virtual Kubelet for IoT Edge
+- Basics of Azure
+- Basics of IoT Hub/IoT Edge
+- Basics of Kubernetes
+- Basics of Raspberry Pi

 ## Requirements